 Noise terminal voltage

 Harmonic noise voltage generated at the power input terminals, such as commercial outlets, when using electrical and electronic equipment.
-The noise terminal voltage propagates to the power supply side as noise and adversely affects other loads, so it must be suppressed below the specified standard value.
-When attempting to measure the noise terminal voltage directly, errors occur due to the impedance of the power supply side circuit, making accurate measurement difficult.
-Therefore, in order to eliminate measurement errors caused by the impedance and to obtain accurate measurements, a pseudo power supply network is connected between the commercial outlet and the electrical or electronic equipment for measurement.
+Since the noise terminal voltage is transmitted to the power supply side as noise and adversely affects other loads, it must be suppressed below the standard value.
+If an attempt is made to measure the noise terminal voltage directly, errors caused by the impedance of the power supply side circuit occur, making accurate measurement difficult.
+Therefore, in order to eliminate measurement errors caused by the impedance of the noise terminal voltage and to measure it accurately, a pseudo power supply network is connected between the commercial outlet and the electrical or electronic equipment for measurement.